#1

 Depth Quality: (T): Good

 Fantasy Impact: After a successful rookie campaign from QB Bo Nix, Denver felt correctly motivated to upgrade what was already a high-end protective front in 2024.
 LT Garrett Bolles and RT Mike McGlinchey remain this O-line's pillars, but the unit has been better in pass protection than run blocking under head coach Sean Payton.
-While the temporary loss of LG Ben Powers (biceps) is notable, Denver still may boast the best pass-blocking unit in the league, and the even without veteran J.K.
+The return of LG Ben Powers frorm IR is notable, putting Denver in the mix as potentially the best pass-blocking unit in the league, and the even without veteran J.K.
 Dobbins still in the backfield mix, second-rounder RJ Harvey has only improved throughout the early stretches of the season.
+It will nonetheless be a tough task for this O-line to propel Jarrett Stidham to a Super Bowl in the wake of Nix suffering a season-ending ankle injury near the end of Denver's divisional-round win over Buffalo.

 #2

-Starters: Ozzy Trapilo (LT), Joe Thuney (LG), Drew Dalman (C), Jonah Jackson (RG), Darnell Wright (RT)
+Starters: Braxton Jones (LT), Joe Thuney (LG), Garrett Bradbury (C), Jonah Jackson (RG), Darnell Wright (RT)

 Depth Quality: Excellent